weimeilin79/rpg-rag/instructions/module-two/01-rag_lambda.md

 ![OpenSearch result config](../images/loader-opensearch-result-config.png)

-## Update LangChain app with RAG by loading documents
+## Update LangChain function with RAG by loading documents
 Lets go back to your Hero Inference application, this time, we'll add the searched result from the vector database with similar semantics.

 ```